 Check out the great write-up in Directors Notes:

 Dominique started HEALTH CARE STORIES - a documentary series of 2-4 minute videos of people sharing personal stories about how health care - or the lack of it - has impacted them and their loved ones.
-This is an electronic town hall, putting human faces on health care legislation.
-Health Care Stories aims to help make Americans' voices and health care experiences heard.

 LÉA debuts on PBS.